Why Shopify Payout Delays Create Cash Flow Problems (And How to Plan Around Them)

 The exact timeline heavily depends on your country, your specific banking system, and your store's risk profile.

-Most payout delays are not random; they usually fall into five predictable categories.
+Most payout delays are not random; they usually fall into predictable categories.

 1. Banking Delays and Holidays